Parking: Park and ride

 A station car park in Hamburg allows people to park and take the train into the centre.

 Park and ride is a concept of parking whereby people drive or cycle to a car park away from their destination and use public transport or another form of transport, such as bicycle hire schemes, to complete their journey.
-This is done to reduce the amount of traffic congestion and the need for parking in city centres and to connect more people to public transport networks who may not be otherwise.
+This is done to reduce the amount of traffic congestion and the need for parking in city centres, and to connect more people to public transport networks who may not be otherwise.

 Bicycle parking

-Parking lots specifically for bicycles are becoming more prevalent in many countries.
+Parking lots specifically for bicycles are prevalent in many countries.
 These may include bicycle parking racks and locks, as well as more modern technologies for security and convenience.
 For instance, one bicycle parking lot in Tokyo has an automated parking system.

 Certain parking lots or garages may contain parking facilities for other vehicles, such as bicycle parking.
 Underneath Utrecht Central station, there is a three-storey underground bicycle park which can store 12,656 bicycles.